Best LIVE Ammo Deals Online >>>

 JUMP TO SECTION Jump To:

-You may have heard about the Civilian Marksmanship Program, the organization through which you can purchase sought after surplus military firearms, like M1911s and M1 Garands.
+But you may have heard about the Civilian Marksmanship Program, a government organization through which you can purchase sought-after surplus military firearms, like M1911s and M1 Garands.

 CMPLogo